It's Fire Cider Time! Learn How to Make This Classic Tonic Folk Herbal Health Remedy with This Easy Recipe that Boosts Your Immunity

 School days seem so far away, don't they?
 After all--we are just getting ready to inch into July and the hot summer months will be upon us for awhile.
 But guess what?
 That means it's time to start getting your immune-boosting homemade Fire Cider ready for the Fall!

 Here, we'll talk about all the benefits of Fire Cider, is the stuff really healthy?
 And how you can use it, even with kids!
+Plus, my recipe that is quite adjustable, as are all fire cider recipe variations.

 **If you are reading this and we happen to be well into Fall or Winter---no problem!
 Go ahead and get some Fire Cider going anyway!

-But What on Earth is Fire Cider?
+But What on Earth is Fire Cider, Anyway?

 Fire Cider is an herbal infused vinegar that packs a powerful punch!
 It fends off colds and flu with the intense antibacterial and antiviral properties of the ingredients.
 It tastes great too!
 However, it's not for the faint of "stomach"!